microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

 **Don't feel like building an app?** Use the [Microsoft Graph quick start](https://graph.microsoft.io/en-us/getting-started) to get up and running fast.

+To download a version of the Connect sample that uses the Azure AD endpoint, see [Microsoft Graph Connect Sample for AngularJS](https://github.com/microsoftgraph/angular-connect-rest-sample/releases/tag/last_v1_auth).

 ## Prerequisites